What are Hazard Substances in Health and Social Care?

 In health and social care, hazardous substances refer to chemicals or materials that can pose risks to health or safety if they are not managed properly.
 These substances can range from everyday items like cleaning agents to specialised chemicals used in medical settings.

-The Control of Substances Hazardous to Health (COSHH) regulations are the UK framework aimed at controlling these risks and ensuring safe working environments in various sectors, including health and social care.
+The Control of Substances Hazardous to Health (COSHH) regulations are the framework aimed at controlling these risks and ensuring safe working environments in various sectors, including health and social care.

 Types of Hazardous Substances